jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 ```
 </figure>

 Add it to all 3 of our triggers.
-Now the autoscaling should work with the secured JobRunr endpoints.
+Now, the autoscaling should work with the secured JobRunr endpoints.

 ## Finished example
 <!-- TODO: Change the github url -->
-The example app together with k8s deployment files that we created in this guide is available in our [github repository](https://github.com/dumnicki/example-k8s-scaling).
+The example app and k8s deployment files that we created in this guide are available in our [github repository](https://github.com/dumnicki/example-k8s-scaling).

 ## Limitations and considerations
 Pay an extra attention when setting `minReplicaCount` property to 0.
-When no pods are running, workers usage will always be 0 so to scale from 0 this metric has to be used with at least one additional metric (e.g. latency of enqueued jobs + workers usage).
+When no pods are running, workers' usage will always be 0 so to scale from 0 this metric has to be used with at least one additional metric (e.g. latency of enqueued jobs + workers usage).
 No recurring jobs can be executed if no `BackgroundJobServers` are running.
 We recommend having always 1 `BackgroundJobServer` running.

-The workers usage is updated every [background job server poll interval](documentation/configuration/spring#advanced-configuration).
+The workers' usage is updated at every [background job server poll interval](documentation/configuration/spring#advanced-configuration).
+Therefore, setting a higher poll interval in KEDA when using only workers' usage metric is not recommended.

 ## Conclusion
-In this guide, we’ve learned how to set up autoscaling in Kubernetes using KEDA and use JobRunr Pro metrics api to create the scaling triggers.
+In this guide, we’ve learned how to set up autoscaling in Kubernetes using KEDA and use the JobRunr Pro metrics api to create the scaling triggers.

 ---

 <!-- TODO: This API reference should be moved to documentation -->
 ## JobRunr Pro metrics api
 JobRunr Pro allows us to access useful metrics that can be used for autoscaling.
-This is the overview of them:
+This is an overview of them:
 ### Get Enqueued Jobs Metrics
 `GET /api/metrics/jobs/enqueued?queue=[string]`

 **Query parameters**:
-- `queue` get metrics only for jobs from the queue with specified name.
+- `queue` get metrics only for jobs from the queue with a specified name.

 #### Response content example
 <figure style="width: 100%; max-width: 100%; margin: 0">